gheenc/Computational-Methods/pset4/README.md

 I chose epsilon as a stopping criteria because it breaks if the change in variables is minimal.
 If this criteria is too large you risk stopping too early and if it's too small you will run through lots of iterations.
 I chose 1e-4 because there were no notificable benefits after 1e-5.

 I also implemented a stopping criteria of error between runs being too small and breaking.
-This ensured that I was being nice to the server and decreased my risk of numerical precision errors.
+This ensured that I was being nice to the server by not sweeping unnecessarily and decreased my risk of numerical precision errors being thrown by the computer.
 I chose 1e-4 because that is a small difference between errors but allows enough difference if needed to continue convergence.
+I also found I did not gain much by allowing smaller amounts of error.

 I chose to do 15 runs because I found my stopping criteria would kick in very close to 15 so I need more than 10 but more than 15 wuold be unnecessary.
 I also found without stopping criteria that runs after 15 were similar to each other and close to convergence.